KMR Racing Team

 The KMR Kawasaki Racing Team, is a motorcycle racing team owned and managed by Ryan Farquhar.

 The team's headquarters are in Dungannon, County Tyrone, Northern Ireland.

 Launch

 Ryan Farquhar launched his new team under the KMR Kawasaki banner in 2009, with the aim of competing at International and National road race meetings.

 For its launch, the team had secured a new sponsorship deal with Rockstar Energy Drinks.

 Prior to the team's inception, Farquhar had enjoyed one of his most successful seasons to date in 2008, when he won both the Irish Superbike and Supersport Road Race Championships.

-In 2008, Farquar had also finished top of the Duke Road Race Rankings whilst also impressing greatly at the Isle of Man TT with no less than five top six finishes from his five rides.
+In 2008, Farquar had also finished top of the Duke Road Racing Rankings whilst also impressing greatly at the Isle of Man TT with no less than five top six finishes from his five rides.

 2010

 2010 saw Farquar joining forces with MSS Colchester Kawasaki for his Superbike campaign.

 However, he campaigned KMR Kawasakis in the Supersport and Superstock divisions.
 The Superbike was therefore run in identical colours to the MSS Colchester Kawasaki British Superbike Team whilst the 600cc and Superstock machines were operated in the KMR black and orange livery.